WICG/focus-visible/README.md

 }

 /*
-  Optionally: Define a strong focus indiactor for keyboard focus.
+  Optionally: Define a strong focus indicator for keyboard focus.
   If you choose to skip this step then the browser's default focus indicator will be displayed instead.
 */